-ASP: The Office provides students with strategies to improve learning and study skills, and encourages students to become actively involved in the learning process.
-An intensive Academic Support Program (ASP), which is an early academic intervention program, is offered to help students succeed in the college environment.
+Academic Success Program (ASP): The Office provides students with strategies to improve learning and study skills, and encourages students to become actively involved in the learning process.
+The intensive ASP, which is an early academic intervention program, offers to help students succeed in the college environment.